-The three princes readily agreed to the proposal, each concluding himself most likely to succeed in fulfilling this extraordine ary request.
-After taking leave of the king they set out, with orders to return that da twelvemonth with dogs.
-Each took a different road, without any attendants; but we shall leave the two eldest at present, and confine our story to the youngest.
-This accomplished prince, as he was more desirous to show his duty to his father than to become a king, was more fortunate in hi undertaking than either of the others.
-On night, having travelled till it was very late and being overtaken by a storm in a larg forest, he discovered a light at a distance and, pursuing his journey with all speed, h arrived at a most stately castle, the gates o which were of massy gold, and the walls o fine china, whereon were painted the histor ies of all the fairies that ever appeared or earth.
-At the door hung a chain of diamonds, with a deer's foot at the end; or pulling which, the prince heard a bell of so pleasing a sound, that he concluded it to be made of gold or silver.
-Immediately the door opened, and twelve hands, each holding a flambeau, gently conducted him into a hall of motherof-pearl, and from thence through a vast variety of chambers, all richly covercd with paintings and jewels.
-The beauty of these ornaments was greatly heightened by a number of lights, that hung from the ceiling in glass sconces of exquisite workmanship.
+The three princes readily agreed to this proposal, each concluding himself most likely tosucceed in fulfilling this extraordinary request.
+After taking leave of the king they set out, with orders to return that day twelvementh with dogs.
+Each took a different road, without any attendants; but we shall leave the two eldest at present, and

+This accomplished prince, as he was more desirous to show his duty to his father than to become a king, was more fortunate in his undertaking than any of his brothers.
+One night, kaving travelled till it was very late, and being overtaken by alstorm in a large forest, he discovered a light at a distance and pursuing his journey with all speed, he arrived at a most stately castle, the gates of which were of massy gold, and the walls of fine china, whereon were painted the histor ies of all the fairies that ever appeared or earth!
+O'At the door llung a chain of dia monds, with a deer's foot at the end; on pulling which, the prince heard a bell of sell pleasing a sound, that he concluded it to be made of gold or silver.
+I Immediately the door open'd, and twelve hands, each holding a flambeau, gently conducted him to a hal of mother of pearl, and from thence through a vast number of chambers, all richly cover ed with paintings and jewels.
+The beaut of these ornaments was greatly heightened by a number of lights, that hung from the beiling in glass sconces of exquisite workmanship.
+Ted hid gairlim a and sound sut

-After having passed through sixty apartments, a fine easy chair moved towards him of its own accord; the fire lighted itself, and the hands pulled off his clothes, which had been drenched in the storm, and dressed him in others so extraordinarily fine and rich, that it dazzled his sight to behold himself.
-While the prince was in the utmost astonishment at this uncommon adventure, he saw a multitude of cats enter the room, and seat themselves on the bench.
-One held a music-book, and some played on instruments, while others beat time.
-In the midst of this concert, a small figure came forward in a mourning veil, led by two cats in black cloaks, and followed by a long train of cats, some with rats, and others with mice, in their mouths.
-The young prince was so surprised, that he had not power to move; when the little figure, lifting up its veil, discovered the prettiest white cat that ever was seen.
-"Prince," said she, "be not afraid, but give me your company with cheerfulness.
-It shall be the ambition of me and all my mewing attendants to give you pleasure."
+After having passed through sixty apartnents, a fine easy chair moved towards him of its own accord; the fire lighted itself, and he hands pulled off his clothes, which had been drench'd in the storm, and dressed him. n others so extraordinarily fine and rich, hat it dazzled his sight to behold himself.
+While the prince was in the utmost astonshment at this uncommon adventure, he saw multitude of cats enter the room, and seat hemselves on the bench.
+One held a nusic-book, and some played on instruments while others beat stime.
+In the midst of his concert, a small figure came forward in mourning veil, led by two cats in black loaks, and followed by a long train of cats, ome with rats, and others with mice in heir mouths.
+The young prince was so surrised, that he had not power to move; when he little figure lifting up its veil, discovered he prettiest white cat that ever was seen.
+Prince," said she, "be not afraid but give me your company with cheerfulness. t shall be the ambition of me and all my newing attendants to give you pleasure."